somyapanda/Project_2/README.md

-# Project 2 - J.A.S.I.S. - Just A Somewhat Intelligent System
+# Project 2 - J.A.R.F.I.S - Just A Random Fine Intelligent System

 ## Overview
 Evaluation to determine which of the following three models yields the best predictive result when analyzing historical stock data.